What laypeople call extortion, lawyers call a violation of the Hobbs Act. The Hobbs Act states:

 There is no dispute in these cases that petitioners interfered with, disrupted, and in some instances completely deprived respondents of their ability to exercise their property rights.
 Likewise, petitioners’ counsel readily acknowledged at oral argument that aspects of his clients’ conduct were criminal.
 [Footnote omitted.]
 But even when their acts of interference and disruption achieved their ultimate goal of “shutting down” a clinic that performed abortions, such acts did not constitute extortion because petitioners did not “obtain” respondents’ property.
 Petitioners may have deprived or sought to deprive respondents of their alleged property right of exclusive control of their business assets, but they did not acquire any such property.
 Petitioners neither pursued nor received “something of value from” respondents that they could exercise, transfer, or sell.
 To conclude that such actions constituted extortion would effectively discard the statutory requirement that property must be obtained from another, replacing it instead with the notion that merely interfering with or depriving someone of property is sufficient to constitute extortion.

 Id. at 404-05.
 Thus, although the clinics were injured “by reason of” the protestors activities and the clinics had standing under section 1964(c), the clinics could not establish a violation of the Hobbs Act, and thus failed to establish racketeering activity, because the protestors did not obtain or seek to obtain the clinics’ property.
 In the wake of Scheidler, there is no doubt that threatening conduct in the abstract is not actionable under RICO.
 Threatening conduct is actionable under RICO, and constitutes extortion, only if the defendant obtains or seeks to obtain the victim’s property.
+See United States v.
+Kirsch, 903 F.3d 213, 226 (2d Cir.
+2018) (holding that, for purposes of RICO, “extortion requires that the victim part with his property, and that the extortionist gain possession of it… [the] property extorted must be transferable – that is, capable of passing from one person to another”) (internal quotation marks omitted).

 On remand, the Seventh Circuit did not dismiss the RICO claims after the Supreme Court’s 2003 decision.
 Instead, the Seventh Circuit went back to the drawing broad and determined that even if defendants had not committed “robbery or extortion,” they had “committed or threatened physical violence” to the clinics and the doctors, and the “threats of physical violence” alone remained actionable under the Hobbs Act.
 Once again, the Supreme Court granted certiorari.
 The Supreme Court reversed the Seventh Circuit, holding that the Hobbs Act did not intend “to create a free standing physical violence offense in the Hobbs Act;” instead, Congress intended only “to forbid acts of physical violence in furtherance of a plan or purpose to engage in . . . robbery or extortion.”
 Scheidler v.
 National Organization for Women, Inc., 547 U.S. 9 (2006).